dn0rmand/project-euler-tools/README.md

 ```

 ## BitArray
 Binary array to store only true(1) or false(0).
-It uses an `Uint8Array` array so it's max size is 8 times the max size of a `Unt8Array`
+It uses an `Uint8Array` array so its max size is 8 times the max size of a `Unt8Array`

 ```javascript
 const { BitArray } = require('@dn0rmand/project-euler-tools');